Turning community need into action with The Scatter Joy Project

 Find what you need, fast—no guesswork required

-A searchable, filterable library that helps users quickly zero in on the exact type of mental health support they’re looking for.
-Whether it’s anxiety tips, community programs, or crisis resources, the filters do the heavy lifting so users don’t have to.
+A searchable, filterable library that helps users quickly zero in on the exact type of mental health support they’re looking for, by letting the filters do the heavy lifting so users don’t have to.

-• Users can locate the right resources faster than with a standard list view
+• Users can successfully locate the right resources, faster.

 Clear paths, no clever detours